Olive Tapenade Recipe – how to make an olive tapenade.

 A tapenade is very versatile, whether you want to serve a little tapenade appetizer or simply have it lying around to spread on toast, it keeps for ages and is a great ‘go to’ dish sitting in your fridge (although it does taste better at room temperature).
 I like to serve mine alongside certain fish which I think works really well, almost as a tapenade condiment.

-Olive Tapenade Recipe – Ingredients:
+Olive Tapenade Recipe – how to make olive tapenade

 90gms green olives